eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 #### Creating Submodels for Digital Twins

-Submodels for Traceability are mostly easy to create by transforming a company's internal data into the target aspect model, i.e. SerialPartTypization or Batch.
+Submodels for Traceability are mostly easy to create by transforming a company's internal data into the target aspect model, i.e. SerialPart or Batch.
 Transformations are mostly straightforward in these cases.

 The only special step in creating these two submodels is the initial creation of the Unique ID for the corresponding serialized parts or batches.

 ##### Creation of Submodel AssemblyPartRelationship

 The creation of the submodel AssemblyPartRelationship is more complicated.
-This submodel contains the Unique ID of the manufacturer's part (attribute catenaXId) which is created - as described above - when the part's SerialPartTypization or Batch submodel is created.
+This submodel contains the Unique ID of the manufacturer's part (attribute catenaXId) which is created - as described above - when the part's SerialPart or Batch submodel is created.
 But it also contains the Unique IDs of the built-in parts (attributes childParts.childCatenaXId), as shown in the following example:

 ```json
 {